FelixOnline/v2/content/articles/2017-2-17-kings-fossil-free-leads-to-student-arrest.md

 subtitle: >
   A student painted “Divest from Oil and Gas Now – Out of Time” on the front of King’s
 date: "2017-02-17 14:24:32 +0000"

 # Attributes from Felix Online V1
 id: "6778"
 old_path: /news/6778/kings-fossil-free-leads-to-student-arrest
 aliases:
  - /news/6778/kings-fossil-free-leads-to-student-arrest
+imported: true
+comments:
+ - pG3NQ7  ctyaxonlwxrf urlhttppwzjwraypdvkcompwzjwraypdvkurl linkhttpnkszkmqmrzeicomnkszkmqmrzeilink httpywyexqforrqtcomWere having a divestment meeting Thursday 23rd at 530pm in RSM G39 as part of Green Week and will have a stall in the main entrance on Friday 1230430 Pop by to botheither if youre interested in the fossil freeethical investment movementAll of these articles have saved me a lot of heaeachds

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true